 There are plenty of free and low-cost events year-round in Cumberland Valley.
 This winter, keep an eye out for Carlisle's Wonderland Weekend.
 This special weekend is full of merriment and cheer, featuring visits from Santa, a parade, holiday performing arts, and special shopping events.

-Celebrate New Year's Eve at a number of locations along the Cumberland Valley Beer Trail.
+Celebrate New Year's Eve at several locations along the Cumberland Valley Beer Trail.

 You won't want to miss Carlisle's Ice Arts Fest in February.
 This annual event features ice sculptures, art demonstrations, and carriage rides.